-- Directly selling a low-ticket product like a book or a mini-course.
+- Selling a low-ticket product like a book or a mini-course.

-- Free Trial offer for a monthly service or software,
+- Promoting a free trial offer for a monthly service or software.

 You’ve got to know exactly what offer you want to present on your landing page before creating it.

 Are you committed to this project or are you just trying out an offer?